mongodb/docs/source/includes/list-table-alert-notification-methods.rst

          flow name appears after the org name in the URL string:
          ``www.flowdock.com/app/orgname/flowname``.

-         The flow name also appears in the "flow email address" setting in Flowdock.
-For example: ``flowname@example.flowdock.com``.

        - :guilabel:`User API Token`: Your Flowdock "personal API token" found on the `<https://www.flowdock.com/account/tokens>`_ page of your Flowdock account.